mlpack/mlpack/README.md

 *See also the [Go quickstart](doc/quickstart/go.md).*

 To build mlpack's Go bindings, ensure that Go >= 1.11.0 is installed, and that the Gonum package is available.
-You can use `go get` to install mlpack for Go:
+You can use `go get` to install mlpack as a module in a Go project:

 ```sh
 go get -u -d mlpack.org/v1/mlpack